tomcruzana/tomcruzana/README.md

 - 👋 Hi, I’m @tomcruzana and these are my personal side projects 🤓
-- 💻 I love coding in Java, PHP and JavaScript
+- 💻 I love coding in Java, Spring and JavaScript
 - 📚 I continuously learn software technologies
 - 🧑‍🤝‍🧑 I’m looking to collaborate on creating cloud-based apps
 - 📧 How to reach me: thomascruzana@gmail.com